mariomendonca/mariomendonca/README.md

 #### Bio
 - 21 years old
 - From Recife PE, Brazil
-- Currently working with React, React Native and Nodejs
+- Currently working with React, React Native, Nodejs and GraphQL
-- Studying data science and having fun with python in my spare time
 - Fun fact: i love to play tennis and soccer
 - More about me: <a href="https://www.linkedin.com/in/mariommendonca/" target="blank">LinkedIn/mariomendonca</a>